di/talks/flpy_2017/swiss_train_deployments/talk.md

 ![](images/crowded.jpeg)

-^ We can't fix SEPTA, but we can fix our own deploy processes
+^ We can't fix our transit systems, but we can fix our own deploy processes

 ---